InfluxCommunity/WeatherForecasting/README.md

 influxdb3 enable trigger --database my_awesome_db london_weather_forecast --token $TOKEN
 ```

-2.3 Verify the Forecasted Data
+2.3 Verify the Forecasted Data (wait 1 minute as we made the script to run at 1 min interval for demo purpose)

 Run the following command to query forecasted data written to the new table at given interval.